Mickyfen17/Weather_app/README.md

 Weather Application for the FreeCodeCamp path.

-Added extra features such as a search bar with Auto-complete through jQuery UI.
+Added extra features such as a search bar with Auto-complete through jQuery UI, 3 day weather forecast & created the responsive desgin using @media queries.
-Added 3 day forecast.
-Created a responsive desgin using @media queries.

-Used Erik Flowers weather icons.
+Weather icons used are from Erik Flowers; https://erikflowers.github.io/weather-icons/